 In addition to the unbeatable weather conditions, Rocky Point residents also host a number of wonderful holiday celebrations to commemorate this jovial time of year, made all the better by living it up on the beach instead of freezing somewhere else!

-Read on to learn more about the fun holiday celebrations that await those who make the trip to Rocky Point during the winter season!
+Read on to learn more about the fun holiday celebrations and Rocky Point events that await those who make the trip to this beach destination during the winter season!

 Local Holidays and Events in Puerto Peñasco, Mexico